yaqwsx/bcthesis/symdivine.md

     \label{fig:statespace}
 \end{figure}

-To verify a real-world program an efficient representation of the multi-states is needed. \symdivine is not linked to a given fixed format of multi-states and users can supply their own implementation (as is described in detail in the architecture overview in the section \autoref{sec:architecture}).
+To verify a real-world program, an efficient representation of the multi-states is needed. \symdivine is not linked to a given fixed format of multi-states and users can supply their own implementation (as described in detail in
+\autoref{sec:architecture}).
 During development of \symdivine several representations of multi-states were implemented and tested.
-This includes representation using binary decisions diagrams (\bdd) or representation using \smt formulae. \bdd representation performs quite well on artificial benchmarking programs containing no advanced arithmetic. \smt representation significantly outperformed the previous one on the real-world programs with more arithmetic.
+This includes representation using binary decisions diagrams (\bdd) or representation using
+\smt formulae. \bdd representation performs quite well on artificial benchmarking programs containing no advanced arithmetic. \smt representation significantly outperformed the previous one on the real-world programs with more arithmetic.
 Support for \bdd representation was dropped in the current version and the \smt representation is the only one shipped.
-We describe this representation in detail in
-\autoref{sec:symdivine:smtstore} as it an essential preliminary for our work presented in this thesis.
+We describe this representation in detail in \autoref{sec:symdivine:smtstore} as it an essential preliminary for our work presented in this thesis.

 # Internal architecture\label{sec:architecture}